cuga-rajal/opensim_apple_arm64/README.md

 	https://codeload.github.com/bulletphysics/bullet3/tar.gz/2.86.1

-This version of Bullet builds for arm64 without code patches, but requires a patch to support x86\_64 architecture or a fat binary containing that.
-If you are building a fat binary or x86\_64, download the file _bullet-2.86-mac-arm64-x86\_64.patch_ from this repository and place it in this directory.
+This version of Bullet builds for arm64 without code patches, but requires a patch to support x86\_64 architecture or a universal binary containing that.
+If you are building a universal binary or x86\_64, download the file _bullet-2.86-mac-arm64-x86\_64.patch_ from this repository and place it in this directory.
 Apply it with the following: